fingolfin00/climate-science-notes/climate-models.md

 ## Natural variability

 **Teleconnections**: anomalies or "covariation of remote regional climates either contemporaneously or at nonzero lag/lead times" (Vasubandhu Misra, in Regionalizing Global Climate Variations, 2020 via [ScienceDirect](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/teleconnection)).

-Technique to seperate the preferred modes of variation:
+Technique to separate the preferred modes of variation:
 1. Empirical Orthogonal Functions (**EOF**), aka Principal Component Analysis (PCA): "a field is partitioned into mathematically orthogonal (independent) modes which sometime may be interpreted as atmospheric and oceanographic modes ("structures")" ([NCAR](https://climatedataguide.ucar.edu/climate-tools/empirical-orthogonal-function-eof-analysis-and-rotated-eof-analysis) by Dennis Shea)

 ### El Ni&#241;o and Southern Oscillation (ENSO)